 The project, which is part of DOE/Sandia National Laboratories Energy Storage for Social Equity Initiative, is jointly supported by Albuquerque Public Schools, OE Solar, the U.S. Department of Energy Office of Electricity, Sandia National Laboratories, the New Mexico Department of Energy, Minerals and Natural Resources Department, and Clean Energy States Alliance.

-This webinar will feature presentations and discussion by project partners.
-There will be an opportunity to address questions from the audience.
+This webinar featured presentations and discussion by project partners.

 - Anthony Sparks, Albuquerque Public Schools